-Sample Area Education Agency's responses to the internal control over compliance findings identified in our audit are described in the accompanying Schedule of Findings and Questioned Costs.
-Sample Area Education Agency's responses were not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the responses.
+Government Auditing Standards requires the auditor to perform limited procedures on Sample Area Education Agency's response to the internal control over compliance finding identified in our audit described in the accompanying Schedule of Findings and Questioned Costs.
+Sample Area Education Agency's response was not subjected to the other auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response. (omit paragraph for Note 1)